 Section 6.
 Employees in seasonal positions who have completed initial state trial service one-thousand and forty (1,040) hours and who are not participating members of the Public Employees Retirement System shall receive a special differential of six (6%) percent in addition to their regular rate of pay.
-Such special differential shall not increase pay rates in the 2021-2023 SEIU Local 503/State of Oregon CBA

-Compensation Plan or be applicable to other seasonal, temporary, trial service, or regular positions or employees.
+Such special differential shall not increase pay rates in the Compensation Plan or be applicable to other seasonal, temporary, trial service, or regular positions or employees.
 Such special differential shall terminate immediately prior to the first full pay period after the employee becomes a participating member of the Retirement System.